bwsw/sj-platform/SJDocs/source/Tutorial.rst

 9) Elasticsearch - as an external data storage;
 10) Kibana - to visualize Elasticsearch data.

-So, as a first step you should deploy Mesos and other services.
+So, as a first step, you should deploy Mesos and other services.

 1) Deploy Mesos, Marathon, Zookeeper.
 You can follow the instructions at the official `installation guide <http://www.bogotobogo.com/DevOps/DevOps_Mesos_Install.php>`_ .